resthub/resthub.org/backbone-stack.rst

     });
     return MyView;

-This allows to avoid to hardcod teh root element in the View, since the root is passed as parameter at instantiation :
+This allows to avoid to hardcode the root element in the View, since the root is passed as parameter at instantiation :

 .. code-block:: javascript